Doris Day's awards, animal artifacts haul in $3 million at auction

-LOS ANGELES (Reuters) - An auction of late actress Doris Day’s four Golden Globe awards and other items from her life generated more than $3 million over the weekend, far outpacing original estimates, Julien’s Auctions said on Sunday.
+LOS ANGELES (Reuters) - An auction of late actress Doris Day’s four Golden Globe awards and other items from her life generated nearly $3 million over the weekend, far outpacing original estimates, Julien’s Auctions said on Sunday.

 Top-selling items in the live online auction included a classic 1930 Ford convertible that was seen in the opening of Day’s 1980s talk show “Doris Day’s Best Friends”.
 The car sold for $96,000.
 A Golden Globe award she received in 1962 went for $25,600.